Cold brew coffee is fantastic to drink on a sunny day, but what about making it the best way possible?

 Yes!
 It’s a great idea and will taste amazing as well.
 Decaffeinated coffee beans are used pretty often when brewing cold brew coffee.

-Because of the tremendous amount of caffeine in regular cold brew coffee, some people like to use decaffeinated coffee beans to brew some cold brew coffee, myself included.
+Because of the tremendous amount of caffeine in regular cold brew coffee, some people like to use decaffeinated coffee to brew some cold brew coffee, myself included.

 Decaffeinated coffee beans taste amazing when you find a coffee origin you like best.
 These coffee beans taste the same as caffeinated coffee beans, and you will not taste a difference when trying them out next to each other.